Vita Vea*, NT, Washington

 Greg Gilmore, NT, LSU

 Height: 6-3.
 Weight: 318.
 Projected 40 Time: 5.29.
 Projected Round (2018): 5-7.
-2/3/18: Gilmore has some versatility to fit as a three-technique or nose tackle in a 4-3 defense.
+4/25/18: Gilmore has some versatility to fit as a three-technique or as nose tackle in a 4-3 defense.
 In a 3-4, he could play end or tackle given his weight with enough length.
-In 2017, Gilmore totaled 53 tackles with 10 tackles for a loss, 7.5 sacks, and one pass batted.
+In 2017, Gilmore totaled 53 tackles with 10 tackles for a loss, 7.5 sacks and one pass batted.
 He collected 34 tackles with one sack as a junior and 13 tackles as a sophomore.
 Gilmore has some size and strength at the point of attack, but looks limited.
+He did not participate in the NFL Scouting Combine.

 Deadrin Senat, NT, South Florida

 Height: 6-0.
 Weight: 300.
-Projected 40 Time: 5.20.
+Arm: 31.63.
+40 Time: 5.16.
 Projected Round (2018): 5-7.
-2/3/18: Sources said that a player who stood out at the weigh-in for the East-West Shrine was South Florida nose tackle Deadrin Senat.
+4/25/18: In speaking to team sources just before the draft, they felt that Senat could be a fifth- or sixth-round pick.
+He already stood out to sources at the weigh-in for the East-West Shrine.
 Senat doesn't have good height or length, but he has a strong build with serious strength.
 In the team scrimmage at the East-West Shrine, Senat showed a burst to fire into the backfield and get a tackle for a loss.
 He also ate up blocks and plugged his gap as blockers were incapable of moving him.
 One general manager told WalterFootball.com that they see Senat as a sawed-off nose tackle who has power to hold his gap at the point of attack.
-They think he could be a late-round pick or undrafted free agent who ends up making the team as a functional nose tackle to rotate into the game.
+They believed then that he could be a late-round pick or undrafted free agent who ends up making the team as a functional nose tackle to rotate into the game.

 Lowell Lotulelei, NT, Utah